ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-63. Table (8.1) presents an incomplete listing of the of the VGG11 architecture [25].
+Q. Table (8.1) presents an incomplete listing of the of the VGG11 architecture [25].
 As depicted, for each layer the number of filters (i. e., neurons with unique set of parameters) are presented.

 <table align='center'>
   <tr>
     <td align="center">